Antioch International Movement of Churches: Impact on local community

 Antioch chose its location in north Waco to contribute to a project of "neighborhood renewal and rejuvenation."
+According to the Waco Tribune-Herald, Antioch was one of four churches whose "social justice-minded" members moved to North Waco to build relationships and participate in "neighborhood ministries and clean-up projects."

-The church has started several "community outreach" programs.
+The church has since started several "community outreach" programs.
 These include a "financial restoration" ministry that offers faith-based financial education, a summer meals program that offers free lunches to school children, a sport ministry program that offers summer sports programs for kids, a mentoring program focused on child literacy, and a mental health support group.
 In addition, Antioch has regularly hosted a missions conference that, according to the Director of the Waco Convention and Visitor's Bureau, brings significant economic stimulus to the local economy.

-By 2011 Antioch announced expansion plans to spend $11 million dollars on its own church building at its Waco headquarters location.
-The $11 million dollar construction project would nearly triple the size of the church.
+By 2011 Antioch announced expansion plans to spend $11 million on its own church building at its Waco headquarters location.
+The $11 million construction project would nearly triple the size of the church.
 Renovations would focus on the main sanctuary and a building intended for children's programs.
 Five percent of the revenue would be designated for poverty programs.
 When complete, it is estimated the new building's capacity could handle in upwards of 5000 attendees.

 The church had attracted more than 100 families to the area as of 2011.
-The Waco Tribune-Herald quoted one long-time resident as welcoming the newcomers, and praising the results of the attempts to restore the neighborhood.

-In 2019, Buzzfeed News raised concerns about "gentrification" as a result of Antioch and the Gaines' "restoration" efforts, comparing Antioch, Baylor University, and Magnolia (Chip and Joanna Gaines' company) to a "company town" that influences the spread of "power and prosperity" in Waco.
-A response in The Baylor Lariat, Baylor University's student newspaper, reported mixed reactions to the BuzzFeed News article, including mixed reactions to whether Antioch has promoted diversity enough.
+The Waco Tribune-Herald quoted two long-time residents as welcoming the newcomers, and praising the results of the attempts to restore the neighborhood.
+By contrast, in 2019, Buzzfeed News raised concerns about "gentrification" as a result of Antioch and the Gaines' "restoration" efforts, comparing Antioch Waco, Baylor University, and Magnolia (Chip and Joanna Gaines' company) to a "company town" that influences the spread of "power and prosperity" in Waco.